 Question #2.3 - United States Law School Education

 List the law school you are attending in the United States, and any other United States law school where study was previously completed, and indicate whether you intend to receive credit for law study obtained at the school toward qualifying to take the California Bar Examination.
-If you are intending to qualify to take the examination as an foreign educated applicant with a first degree in law through an additional year of law study at an ABA approved or California accredited law school, in addition to listing the law school, indicate the degree program in which you are enrolled, the courses in which you are enrolled and the date you intend to complete the program.
-Refer to the Committee's “Guidelines for Implementation of Chapter 2, Rule 4.30 of the Admissions Rules” of the admissions rules for the specific courses that must be completed in order to qualify to take the California Bar Examination.
+If you are intending to qualify to take the examination as a foreign educated applicant with a first degree in law through an additional year of law study at an ABA approved or California accredited law school, in addition to listing the law school, indicate the degree program in which you are enrolled, the courses in which you are enrolled and the date you intend to complete the program.
+Refer to the Committee's “Guidelines for Implementation of Chapter 2, Rule 4.30 of the Admissions Rules” for the specific courses that must be completed in order to qualify to take the California Bar Examination.

 Withdrawal / Abandonment / Ineligible

 Registration forms may not be withdrawn.
 Registration fees that accompanied forms that are abandoned because they are incomplete will not be refunded.
 Applicants for registration found to be ineligible due to a lack of pre-legal education will qualify for a refund.

 A file number will be assigned to you.
 The file number is the permanent identification number and must be indicated on all subsequently filed applications and on all correspondence.
 Registration confirmation letters will be mailed approximately four (4) weeks from the date of approval of the registration.

 Communicating with the Committee of Bar Examiners or Office of Admissions